 Therefore, a plant species can simultaneously experience selection for earlier and for later flowering mediated by different agents (e.g. mutualists and antagonists, Ehrlén and Münzbergová 2009, Slevtod et al. 2015), and net selection could shift in direction depending on the relative strengths of selective forces.
 The relative interaction intensities and the trait preferences of the interactors might differ among populations and years, leading to spatially and temporally varying selection and selection mosaics (Thompson, 2005).
 For example, variation in relationships between plant reproductive traits and predispersal seed predation in different populations and years (Kolb et al., 2007) may contribute to spatiotemporal variation in selection (Benkman, 1999; Rey et al., 2006).
 Interaction intensities and preferences of seed predators might, in turn, be related to the environmental context.
-Species interactions have been shown to be influenced by the physical environment where they occur, in terms of e.g. canopy cover (Arvanitis et al, 2001; Kolb & Ehrlén, 2010) or soil moisture (von Euler et al., 2014).
+Species interactions have been shown to be influenced by the physical environment where they occur, in terms of e.g. canopy cover (Arvanitis et al., 2001; Kolb & Ehrlén, 2010) or soil moisture (von Euler et al., 2014).
 Also other community members, being natural enemies, competitors or alternative hosts, i.e. the community context, might influence interactions (Brandt & Foitzik, 2004; Strauss & Irwin, 2004; Siepielski & Benkman, 2007; Chamberlain et al., 2014).
 For example, nectar robbers can affect selection by pollinators (Irwin, 2006), and plant community heterogeneity in terms of productivity, species and genetic diversity may alter selection by insect herbivores (Agrawal et al., 2006).
-Analyses of selection mediated by species interactions have mostly focused on pairwise interactions, and analyses of more complex multispecies interactions (Strauss and Irwin 2004) rarely have assessed effects on selection.
+Analyses of selection mediated by species interactions have mostly focused on pairwise interactions, and analyses of more complex multispecies interactions (Strauss and Irwin, 2004) rarely have assessed effects on selection.
 Unravelling the ways in which community context influences species interactions and the resulting selection is therefore a key step to link analyses of selection to community ecology.

 One interesting way in which community context may influence selection mediated by a focal interaction is when the outcome of a plant-consumer interaction depends on the abundance of a second resource for the consumer.
 For example, large Blue butterflies (Maculinea spp.) are specialist predispersal seed predators during their first larval instars, often ovipositing only on specific plant developmental states (Thomas & Elmes, 2001; Van Dyck & Regniers, 2010; Czekes et al., 2014).
 Maculinea larvae need also a second host to complete their development, and most species are parasites of ant nests (Myrmica spp.) during later instars (Als et al., 2004).
 Selection on plant traits might thus be influenced by the community context, in terms of the abundance of the ant host affecting butterfly abundance and seed predation intensity.
 In this study, we examined how phenotypic selection on flowering phenology in the perennial herb Gentiana pneumonanthe is mediated by the interaction with its specialist predispersal seed predator, the butterfly Maculinea alcon, and how this interaction depends on the community context in terms of the abundance of the second host, Myrmica ants.
 We addressed two main questions: 1) Does the butterfly seed predator influence the direction and strength of phenotypic selection on flowering phenology in G. pneumonanthe?, and 2) Does community context, in terms of the abundance of their second host, influence butterfly occurrence and seed predation intensity?